 Run this question through your head: "Which compact camera is best for me?"
 There are lots of ways to think through it - what do you want to use the camera for?
 Perhaps you want a versatile, all-rounder for a holiday or travel jaunt, a camera with a bonkers-long zoom for some extra curricular activities or spotting those lions and elephants on safari, a compact with a viewfinder built in, or that pro-spec DSLR alternative.
 There's something out there for everyone.

-Here at Pocket-lint we've been cutting through the abundance of compact camera releases in 2014, including the creme de la creme of last year's models which remain strong.
+Here at Pocket-lint we've been cutting through the abundance of compact camera releases over recent years, including the creme de la creme of last year's models which remain strong.
 We've broken our list of great cameras down into sub-headed categories to make things easier to digest.
 You name it, we've got you covered.

 We'll be regularly updating this feature with the latest and greatest compact cameras that we review in full - and only those we've seen and judged - so you can see where your money is best spent.